-- He is currently Assistant Professor within the Department of Networking and Security where he teaches software development.
+- He is currently Professor within the Department Digital Security where he teaches software development.

 - This course serves as a continuation of System and Network Security.
 The idea is to present different approaches to analyse and detect malware and to deal with compromised machines.

 - Because the class will feature a number of programming exercises, students are required to have programming experience.

 SoftDev / Fall 2017 - Software development methodologies

 - The course aims at providing students with a common knowledge about the concepts of programming and software development in a Unix-like environment.
 In particular, the course will focus on practical techniques of program development for small-scale projects produced by individuals or small groups.

 In 2016, he received with his co-authors the "ACM Europe Student Best Paper Award" for the article "PhishEye: Live Monitoring of Sandboxed Phishing Kits" (CCS 2016)

 In 2013, he received with his co-authors the Best Student Paper Award for the article: "Implementation and implications of a stealth hard-drive backdoor" (ACSAC 2013).